-We no longer develop EasyApache 3 and only release security updates.
+cPanel & WHM no longer develops EasyApache 3 and only releases security updates for it.
 We will deprecate EasyApache 3 on December 31, 2018.
 After that date, we will no longer update EasyApache 3.
 In cPanel & WHM version 78, we will remove support for EasyApache 3.
 For more information, read our cPanel Long-Term Support documentation.

 What is EasyApache?

 EasyApache is software that installs, modifies, and validates your Apache web server, PHP, Tomcat, and other components of your web server.
 WHM's EasyApache 3 interface (Home >> Software >> EasyApache 3) provides an interface that allows you to select which components you want EasyApache to install.